dankelley/sextant/README.md

 Tunneling is hard work.
 But trigonometry can save us that work!
 Let’s write formulas for the height inferred from the two observations.
+At the nearby spot we have
+*H* = *L*tan *Θ*
-At the nearby spot we have and at the farther-away spot we have but these must yield the same *H* value, so we can combine the two equations, yielding which can be rearranged to and then to at which point we have a formula for the unknown *L*.
+and at the farther-away spot we have but these must yield the same *H* value, so we can combine the two equations, yielding which can be rearranged to and then to at which point we have a formula for the unknown *L*.
 This can be combined with the original formula to give

 If we knew *L* we could apply the earlier formula to both the near observation and the far one.